Mickey’s Not So Scary Halloween Party Guide (For 2023)

 Mickey’s Halloween Party Photo Opportunities

-Additionally, you will find four event-exclusive magic shots at Mickey’s Halloween Party.
-The locations for these four special PhotoPass opportunities are:
+Additionally, you will find twelve event-exclusive magic shots at Mickey’s Halloween Party.
+You can preview each photo opportunity here on Disney’s PhotoPass Facebook.

 Specialty Food and Beverage Items at Mickey’s Not So Scary